 Consider getting off the Tools, – Recruit a great Operations Manager (2IC), a Sales Manager and a Financial Coordinator.
 Systemise your business and let your managers run it better.

-Here are my 12 Top Tips to Recruit and Build a Great “A Team”
+12 TIPS to Recruiting and Building a Great “A Team”

 1: Be a Great LEADER with a Positive Attitude